cse110-fa22-group5/cse110-fa22-group5/specs/adrs/cicd.md

 - We (Akanksha, Kevin, and Aaryan) implemented CSS linting, HTML5 validation, jest test features for CI/CD so that code in each merge request can be checked automatically to see if the product still builds/works as intended if we successfully merge.
 - CSS and HTML checkers help ensure that each file contains correct syntax and formatting.
   - We checked this by adding bad syntax/errors and the linters caught them!
+- We added JSDoc autogeneration and deployment to gh-pages so that developers can reference what each funtion does in our code.
+- We added code coverage in the form of coveralls to be able to see the percentage of our code that is successfully validated and functional

 - We used GitHub actions in our main.yml file to download the packages required and continuously run the tests on each push.
-- We also locally added a VSCode extension called Prettier (to assist in code formatting while writing) and suggested this extension to the larger group.
 - We locally downloaded packages required for jest tests as well so we can run tests without having to push.

 - We also added ESLint and Prettier to our GitHub actions to automatically check for linting and formatting